cedexis/openmixapplib/apps-javascript/optimal-rtt/README.md

 * Performance penalty - You can assign an optional penalty (or bonus) to each provider as a percentage of the actual score.

-* Geo Override - You can map specific providers to countries and market.
-Country
+* Geo Override - You can map specific providers to countries and markets.
+If it matches the request's geo information to a mapped provider, the application will select it as long as it meets the availability threshold.
+Country mappings take precedence over market mappings.

+* Geo Default - In the event that an optimal provider cannot be selected based on round-trip time, the application can use the country and market mappings to choose a default provider based on the request's geo information.

 # Validating the Code